How to generate Constraint Types Report?

 Usually, the constraints are divided into two groups: Hard and Soft constraints.
 The difference between these two groups is about respecting the relationship logic.

-Hard constraints overrides the relationship logic that is inserted by project scheduler and they will be not re-scheduled according the logic that exists in the project plan.
+Hard constraints override the relationship logic that is inserted by the project scheduler and they will be not re-scheduled according to the logic that exists in the project plan.